usrme/website/src/pages/posts/learning-laravel-by-building-a-postal-code-finder.md

 Even if thousands or hundreds of thousands of results are found, the search is still very much instant, even if a brand new search term is entered.
 This all in an effort to break the mold to show that nowadays there's hardly ever any good technical reason for not making simple applications such as this fast.

-Since the querying is only contained within one table and _only_ across 1.35M records, it's expected to be quick with additional thanks to the wonders of modern database engineering and query optimizations, but I'm still happy I got it to be _this_ quick.
+Since the querying is only contained within one table and _only_ across 1.35M records, it's expected to be quick with, additional thanks to the wonders of modern database engineering and query optimizations, but I'm still happy I got it to be _this_ quick.

 ## Future